wbrowar/workbench/README.md

 - When staging files for review or testing, run `gulp release`—every time—before deploying to a staging server. `gulp release` includes extra tasks, such as Babel compiling and uglification of Javascript files.
 While these may not be needed for better performance on a staging server, these tasks might slightly change the code enough to cause bugs to appear.

 ### Going Live and Releasing
-- When preparing to go live, increase the version number in the `package.json` file, then run the `gulp release` task.
-Changing the version number will cause cache-busting to occur on static files that are loaded using version number parameters.
+- When preparing to go live, run the `gulp release` task.
+This will increase the version number in the `package.json` file, which will cause cache-busting to occur on static files that are loaded using version number parameters.
+- For feature releases (when you're adding new sections and features), run `gulp releasefeature`.
+This bumps the version number up by one SEMVER minor version.
 - Running `gulp release` cleans out all CSS, JS, SVG, and image files and replaces them with fresh builds.
 - `gulp release` also creates favicons, adds Critical CSS, processes SVG icons and processes HTML theme files.